Studies and Teaching

-Freie Universität is a full-spectrum university, comprising twelve departments and three central institutes that together offer more than 150 different academic programs in a broad range of disciplines in the humanities, social sciences, and natural sciences.
+Freie Universität is a full-spectrum university, comprising twelve academic departments and four central institutes that together offer more than 150 different degree programs in a broad range of disciplines in the humanities, social sciences, and natural sciences.
 The university offers programs toward any academic degree, from bachelor’s and master’s degrees to state exams, doctorates, and habilitation.
 The university’s extensive professional and continuing education offerings, ranging from individual classes to continuing education master’s degree programs, supplement the academic options available to prospective students.

 Freie Universität currently participates in the European Tempus and Erasmus programs and in PROMOS, the mobility program operated by the German Academic Exchange Service (DAAD).
 It also maintains agreements on direct exchanges with a large number of universities.
 The high percentage of international students, researchers, scholars, and scientists at the university further highlights Freie Universität’s international character.

 The university offers various support options for prospective and current students, ranging from specific advising services to the infrastructure provided.
-The central Info Service Studium provides advice to prospecitve students as well as currently enrolled students, whether by phone, via e-mail, or in person.
+The Student Services Center (SSC) provides advice to prospective students as well as currently enrolled students, whether by phone, via email, or in person.
 The campus-wide WLAN network provides access to extensive e-learning offerings, research databases, or the Campus Management system, used to organize a student’s study program, anytime.

 The Center for Cooperation with Schools offers school-age students a number of ways to get to know the university or even attend courses even before they begin their formal academic careers.
 Events include the KinderUni (Children’s University) offered for elementary school students in the 2nd to 6th grade every September, Girls’ Day, or the KieWi experimentation course, in which children in 3rd and 4th grades have a chance to perform experiments.
 At the NatLab hands-on experimentation lab, students in the 4th through 6th and 11th through 13th grades, teachers, and university students who are studying for a teaching credential option can experiment with equipment that is not generally available to them at school for the subjects of chemistry and biology.
 The PhysLab physics lab, aimed at grades 5 through 13, was founded to offer young people an opportunity to conduct their own experiments and do their own research.